-Zoe (Col ’21) is focusing on political and social thought.
-As a summer intern, Zoe worked at the City Seminary of New York, a young seminary committed to questions of the city as a space of spiritual and theological growth.
+Zoe (Col ’21) is majoring in political and social thought and in studio art.
+As a summer intern, Zoe worked at the City Seminary of New York‘s Walls-Ortiz Gallery, a non-profit space committed to creating community and conversation around art in Harlem.

 Nan (Col ’21) is majoring in english with a focus in poetry, and a minor in art history.
 This summer, Nan worked with Arts & Minds in New York City, an organization committed to improving quality of life for all people living with Alzheimer’s disease and other dementias through engagement with art.